Church Health Consultation

-A Congregational Survey – This is an extensive internet-based survey that will be offered to all members and attenders.
-The survey gives the Mapping Team a snapshot of the congregation’s current perception of the ten essential systems of church health, the church’s current position on the Life-Cycle and their observation of strengths and concerns for the church.
+A Congregational Survey – This is an extensive internet-based survey that will be offered to all members and attendees.
+The survey gives the Mapping Team a snapshot of the congregation’s current perception of the ten essential systems of church health, the church’s current position on the Life-Cycle, and their observation of strengths and concerns for the church.

 Accommodations are made for those who are not comfortable using the internet by providing a .pdf version of the survey that can be printed and either entered by someone in the church or sent to our offices to be entered.

-In this training, we share the premise of why we do assessments, significant findings from the survey data, and then we teach on the significant components of a Church Life Cycle – Vision, Relationships, Ministries, and Structure.
+In this training, we share the premise of why we do assessments and share significant findings from the survey data, and then we teach on the significant components of a Church Life Cycle – Vision, Relationships, Ministries, and Structure.

 This training begins at 9 am and concludes by 3 pm.

 Typically, the Sunday morning message is given by one of the Consultation Team members.
 Either directly following the message, or at another agreed-upon time, a report of the Team’s findings is given.

 This report will contain five core strengths discovered in the consultation process; five significant concerns; and five prescriptions to address the concerns.
 The church is then encouraged to set a date for a meeting where the congregation will vote to accept or reject the prescriptions in their entirety.
 If the church chooses to reject the prescriptions, the process is done.

 If the prescriptions are accepted, the Consultation Team will assist the church in finding coaching resources to fulfill the prescriptions.

 If you have questions please feel free to contact us at Assistant@ChurchHealthStrategies.org or call Stan Rieb @ (303) 746-8844